Inflation affects everything from mortgages to the cost of our shopping and the price of train tickets.

 Inflation also has a direct impact on some people's incomes.

 State benefits and many occupational pensions rise in line with CPI.
-The basic state pension is currently governed by the so-called triple-lock - rising by the highest of CPI, average earnings or 2.5%.
+The basic state pension is currently governed by the so-called triple-lock.
+This means it rises by whichever is the highest - CPI, average earnings or 2.5%.

 As well as the cost of some train tickets, repayments on student loans and bonds issued by government are also pegged to RPI.